srishtikumari03/Precipitation_Prediction_using_ML/README.md

 - We will use dataset from [here](https://drive.google.com/file/d/1xaspu6UgMI0mBZsOmkiVMIkBQP8V1Jvg/view).
 - We will use pandas framework to import the data and perform further analysis on it.
-- We will use pandas framework to import the data and perform further analysis on it.
 - Scaled Data and selected required features

 #### **Training model using different techniques**

-- Split data into test and train datasets.
+- Splitted data into test and train datasets.
 - We used logistic regression classifier,SVM, Gradient Boost Classifier, Random Forest, MLP on training dataset.
 - Calculated accuracy and ROC_AUC on the test dataset and visualize it.
-- Tuned hyperparameter.
+- Tuned hyperparameters.
 - Visualised using confusion matrix using sklearn.

 #### **Model Comparison**